 Data from 2010 to 2012 indicated that 48% of older adult fall hospitalisations in Victoria were for injuries that occurred in the home, while 22% were due to incidents that occurred at residential facilities.
 These accidents most commonly occurred in outdoor areas, bathrooms, bedrooms and kitchens (Stathakis, Gray & Berecki-Gisolf 2015).

 While acute care staff play an important role in addressing falls risk during hospitalisation and discharge, keep in mind that this responsibility is transferred to community healthcare staff and the patient themselves once the patient has returned home or to a residential facility (Hill et al. 2017).

-The following are some universal precautions that healthcare staff can take to reduce falls risk once patients return to their home or residential facility:
+The following are some universal precautions that healthcare staff can take to prevent falls once patients return to their home or residential facility:

 Encourage the patient to wear non-slip footwear;

-Ensure patients and staff are properly informed about any medicines, including instructions, dosage and any side effects; and
+Ensure patients and staff are properly informed about any medicines, including instructions, dosage and any side effects

 Ensure the patient is not taking unnecessary medicines.